 Words don’t exist to describe the awesomeness that is Bacarri Rambo’s name history.
 But since I’m a professional, I’ll try.

-As the intense research of Archi Zuber told us last week when he listed the top 100 names set to enter the NFL draft, Rambo has one the best names out of all this 2013 rookies this side of Barkevious Mingo.
+As the intense research of Andrew Zuber told us last week when he listed the top 100 names set to enter the NFL draft, Rambo has one the best names out of all the 2013 rookies this side of Barkevious Mingo.
 It’s a damn shame too, because his name was once even more incredibly fantastic, and had it stayed in its previous form he would have given Mingo a serious run.

 Sarah Kogod did the lord’s work over at the DC Sports Bog today, digging into the name history of the new Redskins safety who was selected in the sixth round.
 She started by discovering that his mother’s maiden name was Fudge, so he was born Bacarri Fudge.